Father Henry Carr Catholic Secondary School: Sports

 FHC has the Field of Dreams, a football and track field with artificial turf field.
 It offers sports such as basketball, hockey (not since 2005), football, softball, cricket, track and field, volleyball, badminton, cross-country, and swimming.

 Basketball

-The school is prominently known for its boys basketball program, being one of the highest ranked high schools in Toronto as a member of the Toronto District Colleges Athletic Association (TDCAA), Ontario Scholastic Basketball Association (OSBA) and Ontario Federation of School Athletic Associations (OFSAA).
-The FHC Crusaders founded the prep program since the 2015-16 when they captured the OFSAA "AAA" title.
+The school is known for its boys' basketball program, being one of the highest ranked and consistently competitive teams in Toronto, as a member of the Toronto District Colleges Athletic Association (TDCAA), Ontario Scholastic Basketball Association (OSBA) and Ontario Federation of School Athletic Associations (OFSAA).
+The FHC Crusaders founded the prep program in 2015-16, the same year they captured the OFSAA "AAA" title.

-Since its inception, the boys basketball program has progressed from entry-level to competitive-level to perennial powerhouse, quickly becoming the "most consistently competitive" high school boys program in the country.
-Many of the Crusader basketball players have joined the rosters of basketball teams at every level from NCAA Basketball to Canadian National Teams and eventually the National Basketball Association.

 Throughout its existence, the FHC Crusaders had a rivalry with Eastern Commerce Saints until closing in 2015.
 The prep team has partnered with Air Jordan as the official supplier and sponsors of the Early Bird Classic and hosts the "Jordan Brand Players Lounge".

-The Crusaders Basketball holds their home games in the Father Ted McLean Gymnasium, dedicated by then-Principal Michael Rosseitti in 2012.
+The Crusaders Basketball teams host their home games in the Father Ted McLean Gymnasium, dedicated by then-principal Michael Rossetti in 2012.